 The project team has now begun the third phase of the project.
 CAMPO staff will give a presentation on the project at a Fuquay-Varina hosted meeting on Tuesday, January 11 in the Fuquay-Varina Town Hall at 6:30 pm.
 CAMPO staff had sent out of notice of the meeting as well.
-Currently, CAMPO staff in conjunction with the consultant team are reviewing alternative ideas including an additional southeast alignment for the corridor and will report back to the Board no later than their regular March meeting.
-The project website is located at www.US401CorridorStudy.com.
+Currently, CAMPO staff in conjunction with the consultant team have reviewed alternative ideas, including additional southern and eastern alignments for the corridor.
+CAMPO staff and the US 401 Corridor Study team will report back to the Board no later than their regular March 16, 2022 meeting.
+The project website is located at www.us401CorridorStudy.com.

 (Staff Contact: Kenneth Withrow)